Prepare for your wisdom tooth extraction by knowing what to expect. These instructions will help you see the best results from your procedure:

 Prepare for your All-On-4 Implant procedure by knowing what to expect.
 These instructions will help you see the best possible results:

-• Attend a post-surgical appointment with your restorative dentist 2 days after your surgery.
+- Attend a post-surgical appointment with our surgical team 2 days after your surgery.

 Please plan to have a responsible companion attend your surgical appointment with you.
 They must be an adult and they must remain in the office during the entire surgery, drive you home after the surgery, and supervise you for 24 hours following the surgery.